Review of arrangements in the band

 - parts of the 803–960 MHz band are unused or lightly used due to allocations to outdated technologies

-- the re-stacking of digital TV channels, which provides an opportunity to consider expanding the 800 MHz band to facilitate new services
+- the re-stacking of digital TV channels, which provides a chance to expand the 800 MHz band for new services

 Decisions following on from the review include: